henrywoo/microgpt/README.md

 **No git repo checkout required!** After installation, you can run training from anywhere.

 #### 1. Prepare the Dataset
-First, prepare the Shakespeare dataset for character-level language modeling:
+First, prepare the Shakespeare dataset for **character-level language modeling**:

 ```bash
 # From any directory where you want to store the data